-Displaying currency codes in WooCommerce invoices and credit notes
+Display currency codes in WooCommerce invoices and credit notes

-Below are the detailed steps:
+Below are the detailed steps to display currency codes:

 - Navigate to Invoice/Packing > General Settings > Advanced from the WordPress dashboard.